j-stach/brainstorm/README.md

 |`terminate`| Shut down the animus service and return to the top-level REPL |
 |`back`| Return to the top-level REPL without terminating |

-\* *This does not immediately cease neurotransmission.
+\* *Note: This does not immediately cease neurotransmission.
 Activity may continue for some time, even in absence of stimulation (signal input).*

 ----